flanagancarlie/social-media-isp-proposal/README.md

 # Independent Project Proposal: Visualizing Social Media Data

 ## Data
-The data I propose to visualize is from my [Social Media MQP](https://gist.githubusercontent.com/flanagancarlie/985c6e920016a7e0039d5105cc4fdb22/raw/9213b64f32e1ba5d076a96c9307a0be9de143f84/mqp_data.csv).
+The data I propose to visualize is from my [Social Media MQP](https://socialsight.glitch.me/index.html), and the dataset can be found [here](https://gist.githubusercontent.com/flanagancarlie/985c6e920016a7e0039d5105cc4fdb22/raw/9213b64f32e1ba5d076a96c9307a0be9de143f84/mqp_data.csv).
 This dataset is comprised of survey responses, where each respondant answered Likert scale questions on their recent social media use.
 Each question correlates to one of four scales: community building, self-expression, content discovery and user agency.
 Users optionally provided their age range, race, gender and sexuality.

 Explanations of our scales from our MQP website are as follows: